-Case study: The future of the workplace
+Case study: Rethinking workplace needs

 The future of work is changing, and tasks can be completed anywhere.
 What brings employees back to the office?